 Most people choose to stay in Athens for just a couple of days, and then head out to the islands or another area in Greece.
 Here are two articles that will help you plan your time in Athens:

 Sterea Ellada – Ancient sites and unique Easter traditions

 Sterea Ellada is the central region of Greece, sometimes referred to as Central Greece.
 It is the most populated region, as it includes the peninsula called Attica, where Athens is located.

 However, there is a lot more to this region of Greece.
-One of the most popular attractions in this area is Delphi.
+One of the best known attractions in this area is Delphi.
 This amazing archaeological site is a popular day trip from Athens, and it’s totally worth it.

 Visit with a guide, and you will find out more about the cult of Apollo and Pythia, the Oracle.
 Even though her prophecies were ambiguous, her advice was important to everyone.

 Nearby Arachova has some pretty unique Easter traditions.
 It’s not like Easter is not celebrated in other areas of Greece.
 However, Arachova is pretty special when it comes to Greek Easter celebrations.

 People who are visiting Greece during Greek Easter should absolutely consider visiting Arachova.
 It will offer a different perspective on Greek culture.

 If you are looking for more remote places to visit, consider heading out to the mountains of Evritania.
 You will discover places you never imagined existed in Greece!

 Overall, the region of Sterea Ellada deserves to be properly explored.
 There are many off-the-beaten track areas where you are unlikely to find any other tourists.